genesis-extensions/genesis/doc/build-unix.md

 Unix Build Notes
 ====================
-Some notes on how to build SafeCash in Unix.
+Some notes on how to build Genesis in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md)) (for Ubuntu-Debian specific instructions, see [build-ubuntu-deb.md}(build-ubuntu-deb.md))

 Note
 ---------------------
-Always use absolute paths to configure and compile SafeCash Official and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile Genesis Official and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX